xgovern/rkm/README.md

 });

 ```

+The function resolves to an output which is an encrypted questionnaire.
+The encrypted questionnaire does not store the answers inside (only questions, iteration numbers, and salt),
+and thus is a much safer way to store an recovery option at-rest.
+The hacker must provide the right decryption password,
+then, has to provide __all the answers correctly__; otherwise the recovery will output a gibberish 32-byte private key that
+resembles nothing like the original private key (not even partial resemblance which gives out information).

+1) This is certainly better than 16~32 random recovery phrases
+that one has to write down which is vulnerable to location/physical attack)

+2) This is also superior to user-chosen seed words which is notoriously easier to brute-force.

 #### LICENSE (Proprietary; For Audit-only Code Disclosure)
 © 2018 Potion, all rights reserved.
 Unauthorized copying of this file, via any medium is strictly prohibited.